 History of the Cymric

-Cat shows became popular in the late 1800s, and Manx were part of the earliest cat shows.
-During this time, tailless cats on the Isle of Man came in both longhaired and shorthaired varieties, but the longhaired Manx was not as well-known.
-Later, the longhaired variety became known as the Cymric, which means “having to do with Wales,” where many of the longhaired tailless cats were found.
+Manx cats were part of the earliest cat shows in the 1800s, but the long-haired variety was not as well-known.
+Later, the long-haired Manx became known as the Cymric, which means “relating to Wales,” the country near the Isle of Man where many long-haired tailless cats were found.

 Common Health Problems